-Capitol Park Hotel Development: The Capitol Park Hotel was built in 1912 and was operated as a 180-unit single room occupancy (SRO) residential hotel and a temporary shelter.
-The units will be converted to 134 studios, affordable, affordable, permanent supportive and workforce housing units, with 17 of them converted to Americans with Disabilities Act (ADA) compliant accessible units and seven (7) additional units will have communication features.
+Capitol Park Hotel Development: The Capitol Park Hotel was built in 1912 and was operated as a 180unit single room occupancy (SRO) residential hotel and a temporary shelter.
+The units have been converted to 134 studios, affordable, affordable, permanent supportive and workforce housing units, with 17 of them converted to Americans with Disabilities Act (ADA) compliant accessible units and seven (7) additional units will have communication features.

 No Place Like Home (NPLH) Units: There are four projects in the City with NPLH units, Capitol Park, Sunrise Point, Mutual on the Boulevard, and On Broadway Apartments.
 Of the total 274 units, there are 102 NPLH units that will be allocated to the category of "Chronically Homeless," "Homeless," and "At Risk of Homelessness."
 The owners will be utilizing the CES procedures as part of the pre-qualifying and leasing phase.
-Due to construction delays, Capitol Park's CES procedures began in April of 2023 and occupancy began late 2023.
-For On Broadway Apartments, construction began in June of 2023 and occupancy is anticipated to begin in Summer of 2025.
-Sunrise Point and Mutual on the Boulevard are under construction.
+Capitol Park's CES procedures began in April of 2023 and are now completed.
+For On Broadway Apartments, construction began in June of 2023 and is still under construction.
+Construction is complete for both Sunrise Point and Mutual on the Boulevard